 That said, I like to let the ingredients sit together for a while before serving.
-That helps those garlic bits marinade in the vinegar.
+That helps those garlic bits marinate in the vinegar.

 - like to keep the amount of olive oil used in my vinaigrette to a minimum.
 If you prefer more, add a tablespoon or two more.

 - Always give the bottle a shake before serving it, to help spread the seasonings and mix the ingredients together.

 - Feel free to add a sprinkle or two of vegan parmesan to this dressing.

 - Sometimes I will add finely chopped red bell peppers for color and flavor.

 - You can add a teaspoon of syrup (agave nectar or maple syrup works great) or sweetener (monk fruit or stevia) if you prefer a sweeter flavor to your dressings.